Learning Outcomes

 MBE Syllabus

-For MBE, you are required to understand the rules governing appealability and the scope of appellate review in federal civil procedure.
-This article covers:
+For the MBE, you are required to understand federal appealability and the scope of appellate review, with a focus on the following syllabus points:

-- The final judgment rule and exceptions allowing interlocutory appeals.
+- The final judgment rule and what constitutes a “final decision.”

-- The effect of errors and the harmless error doctrine.
+- Preservation of error, plain error, and the harmless error doctrine.

 Test Your Knowledge